AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 >[!NOTE]
 >
 >To make user-defined fields appear in the Metadata panel in Detail View, include user-defined fields in Metadata Views.
-On the Metadata Views screen, select the Include UDF (user-defined fields) option.
+On the Metadata Views screen, select the **[!UICONTROL `Include UDF (user-defined fields)`] option.
 For more information, see [Metadata Views](application-setup.md#metadata_views).

 >[!NOTE]
 >